 It’s almost time to go Back to School!
 Be ready for those 1st Day of School photos with this Back to School Notebook Paper Photo Prop

 While the kids are fully embracing the lazy days of summer I’m starting to think about back to school.
 Making school supply lists and beginning to work on the homeschool lesson plan for Oldest Twin.
-While I’m not looking forward to the return of 5am alarm clocks I know that the reality is just a few weeks away.
+While I’m not looking forward to the return of 5am alarm clocks, yes 5 AM, I know that the reality is just a few weeks away.

 What better way to think about back to school than with a craft.
 I’ve never been great about back to school pictures.
 In a house full of boys they’re never that excited about getting their picture taken.
 But having Littlest help create a back to school photo prop seems to be changing his mind.

 Some people love a fresh box of crayons.
 Others love a box of freshly sharpened pencils.
 While I do enjoy both of those things, I also love paper.
 Notebook paper in particular.
 So for our back to school frame photo prop I used notebook paper as the main design element.